Ytchen981/Channel_Matthew_Effect/README.md

 ![image](illustration.png)

 Experiments are conducted over various architectures and datasets to verify our observation.
 We will provide codes we use to track the weight variance during training.

+# Quick Start

+We provide an example in `awd-lstm-lm-master` modified from the repo [awd-lstm-lm](https://github.com/salesforce/awd-lstm-lm).
+In `main.py`, from line 330-430, we calculate the channel norm variance and plot it.
+By changing the `nhid` argument, different patterns could be observed.

+# Code Update on the Way

+Other codes will be combed and updated soon.